-Hurricanes Harvey and Irma left a large swath of destruction in their wake, across much of East Texas, Louisiana, Florida and the Caribbean.
-Automotive data firm Black Book says that Hurricane Harvey destroyed as many as 1 million cars, according to USA Today, and many more incurred damage.
+Hurricanes leave a large swath of destruction in their wake.
+Automotive data firm Black Book says that Hurricane Harvey in 2017 destroyed as many as 1 million cars, according to USA Today, and many more incurred damage.
 Does car insurance cover flood damage?
 Maybe.
 Some flood-damaged cars are definitely fixable, which requires drying them out and making repairs before returning to the road again.
 Even if your insurance company has “totaled” your car, you may be able to reclaim it and complete the repairs but it won’t be easy or cheap.
 Here’s how to assess your vehicle.

 Water Damage Assessment: Light, Moderate or Severe